 Brigadier General James H. Doolittle

 On January 2, 1942 promoted to Lieutenant Colonel and assigned to Army Air Forces Headquarters to plan the first retaliatory air raid against Japan.
-He volunteered for and received General Hap H. Arnold's approval to lead the top-secret raid to launch B-25 Mitchell medium bombers from an aircraft carrier for a bombing mission against Japan.
+He volunteered for and received General Hap H. Arnold's approval to lead the top secret raid to launch B-25 Mitchell medium bombers from a U.S. Navy aircraft carrier for a bombing mission against Japan.
 The pilots and aircrafts trained for the mission at Eglin Field and Wagner Field in northwest Florida.

 Medal of Honor

 On May 19, 1942 at a ceremony at the White House, U. S. President Franklin D. Roosevelt bestows the Medal of Honor on General James H. Doolittle for his role leading the April 18, 1942 "Doolittle Raid" against Japan.
 The ceremony was also attended by General George C. Marshall, General Henry H. Arnold and his wife, Mrs. Doolittle with a photographer documenting the presentation.